 Call for Participation

-On 23 February 2017, an HSD Café on RTI will be organised to give more information about this programme, gather input for the experiments and identify which organisations are interested to participate.
+On 23 February 2017, an HSD Café on RTI was organised to give more information about this programme, gather input for the experiments and identify which organisations are interested to participate.